Most organizations say manual data entry and the high volumes of email and paper invoices they receive are a big challenge.

 • Invoice Scanning and OCR with Intellitags – Paper Invoices

-Where as legacy OCR technology is resource intensive (data has to be manually field-mapped, as an example) Intelligent OCR technology teaches itself to identify supplier invoices based on their layout and then automatically stores that information for future reference.
+Whereas legacy OCR invoice technology is resource-intensive (data has to be manually field-mapped, as an example) Intelligent OCR invoice scanning/capture technology teaches itself to identify supplier invoices based on their layout and then automatically stores that information for future reference.
 It also intuitively maps the data fields in each invoice and stores them in a database.

 If you supplier sends a paper invoice:

-The invoice is scanned by Advanced OCR that recognizes the layout of the supplier and then extracts essential data fields.
+The invoice is scanned by Advanced OCR invoice software that recognizes the layout of the supplier and then extracts essential data fields.
 This process takes a few minutes and is 95% accurate.
-No on-boarding required as suppliers are continuting to send invoices in the mail.
+No onboarding is required as the suppliers are continuing to send invoices in the mail.

 If your supplier sends an electronic file of a scanned invoice: